matt-gardner/util/README.md

 - Beginning to add tests for FileUtil and FakeFileUtil.

+- (Planned) Allow for parallel processing of files, where we can do some kind of map or flatMap for each line in the file, without having to read the whole file into memory first.

 ## Version 1.1:

 - Added my SpecFileReader and JsonHelper, classes that deal with reading specification files in a